conwatcher/RF-Book/contact.md

 <section class="contact-page">

   <h1>Contact</h1>
-  <p class="contact-intro">For press, review, bookstore, or rights inquiries related to <em>Red Foundations</em> and the Mars City Chronicles series, use the information below.
+  <p class="contact-intro">For press, review, bookstore, or rights inquiries related to <em>Red Foundations</em> and the Red Foundations Universe, use the information below.
 The newsletter is the best way for readers to stay connected with new releases and series updates.</p>

   <div class="contact-block">
     <h2>Press &amp; Inquiries</h2>